tillitis/tillitis-key1/doc/system_description/system_description.md

 has - the specific device, and something the user knows (the USS).
 And the derived can be trusted because of the measurement being used by the derivation, thereby verifying the intergrity od the application.

+### Execution monitor
+The purpose of the The Tillitis TKey execution monitor is to ensure that execution of instructions does not happen from memory areas containing application data och the stack.

+The monitor continuously observes the address from which the CPU wants to fetch the next instruction.
+If that address falls within a defined address range from which execution is not allowed, the monitor will force the CPU to read an illegal instruction.
+This will cause the CPU to enter its trap state.
+There is no way out of this state, and the user must perform a power cycle of the TKey device.

+Currently the following rules are implemented by the execution monitor (future releases may add more rules):

+- Execution from the firmware RAM (fw_ram) is always blocked by the monitor
+- Applications can define the area within RAM from which execution should be blocked

+The application can define its no execution area to the ADDR_CPU_MON_FIRST and ADDR_CPU_MON_LAST registers in the tk1 core.
+When the registers have been set the application can enable the monitor for the area by writing to the ADDR_CPU_MON_CTRL register.
+Note that once the monitor has been enabled it can't be disabled and the addresses defining the area can't be changed.

+### Illegal instruction monitor
+Execution of illegal instructions will cause the CPU to enter its trap state from which it can't exit.
+The hardware in the TKey will monitor the CPU state.
+If the CPU enters the trap state, the hardware will start flashing the RED led, signalling that the TKey is stuck in an error state.

+### RAM memory protection
+The TKey hardware includes a simple form of RAM memory protection.
+The purpose of the RAM memory protection is to make it somewhat harder and more time consuming to extract application assets by dumping the RAM contents from a TKey device.
+The memory protection is not based on encryption and should not be confused with real encryption.
+But the protection is randomised between power cycles.
+The randomisation should make it infeasible to improve asset extraction by observing multiple memory dumps from the same TKey device.
+The attack should also not directly scale to multiple TKey devices.

+The memory protection is based on two separate mechanisms:
+1. Address Space Layout Randomisation (ASLR)
+2. Adress dependent data scrambling

+The ASLR is implemented by XORing the CPU address with the contents of the ADDR_RAM_ASLR register in the tk1 core.
+The result is used as the RAM address

+The data scrambling is implemented by XORing the data written to the RAM with the contents of the ADDR_RAM_SCRAMBLE register in the tk1 core as well as XORing with the CPU address.
+This means that the same data written to two different addresses will be scrambled differently.
+The same pair or XOR operations is also performed on the data read out from the RAM.

+The memory protection is setup by the firmware.
+Access to the memory protection controls is disabled for applications.
+During boot the firmware perform the following steps to setup the memory protection:

+1. Write a random 32-bit value from the TRNG into the ADDR_RAM_ASLR register.
+2. Write a random 32-bit value from the TRNG into the ADDR_RAM_SCRAMBLE register.
+3. Get a random 32-bit value from the TRNG to use as data value.
+4. Get a random 32-bit value from the TRNG to use as accumulator value.
+5. Fill the RAM with sequence of value by writing to all RAM addresses in sequence.
+For each address add the accumulator value to the current data value.
+6. Write a new random 32-bit value from the TRNG into the ADDR_RAM_ASLR register.
+7. Write a new random 32-bit value from the TRNG into the ADDR_RAM_SCRAMBLE register.
+8. Receive the application sent from the client and write it in sequence into RAM.

+This means that the RAM is pre-filled with somewhat randomised data.
+The application is then written into RAM using different ASLR and data scrambling than what was used to pre-fill the memory.
+This should make it harder to identify where in RAM the application was written, and how the application was scrambled.

+Future TKey devices may implement a more secure ASLR mechanism, and use real encryption (for example PRINCE) for memory content protection.
+From the application point of view such a change will transparent.

 ### Assets